MathieuNls/bianca/bianca.md

 However, if the developer closes the resources consumed by the thread at the end of the \texttt{try} block, then, in the case of an exception, the resources would not be freed.
 Instead of duplicating the resources management code in the \texttt{try} and \texttt{catch} blocks a good practice would be to have it in a \texttt{finally} block that always executes itself; regardless of an exception happening or not.
 In the commit presented by Figure \ref{fix:thread1} we can see that a large refactoring has been done in order to prevent crashed thread to keep using resources.

-.
 }

+\red{
 Another example would be the one depicted in Figures \ref{fig:orient} and \ref{fig:jsoup},  showing two commits that belong to the JSoup and Orientdb systems, respectively.
 The first commit was submitted in November 2013, while the Orientdb was submitted two years later in October 2015.
 The  Orientdb commit was used to fix a bug introduced by a commit that was submitted in XXXXX.
-This bug would have been avoided if  the developer had access to the JSoup commit, that is here proposed by BIANCA as the closest match.
+This bug would have been avoided if  the developer had access to the JSoup commit, that is here proposed by BIANCA as the closest match.}

+\red{
 In these fixes, we can see that the developers are working with the \texttt{StringBuilder} class.
 According to the Java documentation, the \texttt{StringBuilder} class \textit{provides an API compatible with StringBuffer, but with no guarantee of synchronization.
 This class is designed for use as a drop-in replacement for StringBuffer in places where the string buffer was being used by a single thread (as is generally the case).
 Where possible, it is recommended that this class be used in preference to StringBuffer as it will be faster under most implementations.}
 Developers usually use the \texttt{StringBuilder} class to build strings using the \texttt{append} and \texttt{insert} methods.
-Using the \texttt{StringBuilder} class rather than plain string concatenation (i.e., using the \texttt{+} operator) is known to be a good Java practice as it improves performance.
+Using the \texttt{StringBuilder} class rather than plain string concatenation (i.e., using the \texttt{+} operator) is known to be a good Java practice as it improves performance.}

+\red{
 In both cases, the code has been modified to avoid the appending of \texttt{null} string.
 In JSoup, it is done by the method \texttt{shouldCollapseAttribute}, which checks for empty values.
 In Orientdb, the same operation is performed by a simple null check on the string named \texttt{right}.
 Note that this kind of \textit{bug} would not have been spotted by a static analysis tool such as PMD \cite{pmd} because it is \textit{legal} to pass a null string as a parameter of function expecting a string.
 In both cases, however, the developers were tasked to avoid the appending of null strings.
 }

 \input{tex/diff1.tex}

 \input{tex/nullcheck.tex}